gkurts/git-training/handouts/0001-02-02-GitBasics-Undo.md

 ====================

-Since git stores snapshots of everything locally, it makes it easier to undo changes, or pull up files / versions of your proejct from a different point in time.
+Since git stores snapshots of everything locally, it makes it easier to undo changes, or pull up files / versions of your project from a different point in time.
 The most common commands that you will use for working with your history are:

 - git checkout
 - git reset
 - git revert

 `git checkout`
 --------------